 - Dynamic bidding (up and down): $0-$3.00

-Product Pages are Sponsored Product placements on the product details page, and all non-search placements such as the add-to-cart page.
+Product Pages represent an intriguing facet of Sponsored Product placements, strategically positioned on the product details page and other non-search placements, including the pivotal add-to-cart page.

 Rest-of-Search placement refers to the middle and bottom of the first page and anything on pages 2, 3, and 4 on to oblivion.